meilisearch/documentation/learn/what_is_meilisearch/features.md

 ## Comprehensive language support

-[MeiliSearch is multilingual](/learn/what_is_meilisearch/language.md)!
+[Meilisearch is multilingual](/learn/what_is_meilisearch/language.md)!
 We aim to support every language represented in our global community.